Ex-Biden spokesman Andrew Bates arrives for interview in autopen investigation

 He chastised the committee, led by Chairman James Comer (R-KY), for “spending taxpayer dollars investigating Joe Biden” and blasted President Donald Trump, accusing the sitting president of “illegally trying to take over the Federal Reserve” and citing Trump’s acceptance of a $400 million jet from Qatar.

-Despite Bates’s fixation on the current president, his arrival for the committee’s investigation came just hours after a Just The News report unveiled memos from Biden’s administration showing the former president’s aides in 2021 believed he had an obligation to sign presidential actions, including clemency matters and pardons.
+Despite Bates’s fixation on the current president, his arrival for the committee’s investigation came just hours after a Just The News report unveiled memos from Biden’s administration showing the former president’s aides in 2021 believed he had an obligation to physically sign presidential actions himself, including clemency matters and pardons.

 Additionally, internal Justice Department emails from former Attorney General Merrick Garland’s tenure, obtained by the conservative Oversight Project and reviewed by the Washington Examiner, revealed that senior DOJ official Bradley Weinsheimer warned the White House that its public claims about the pardons were misleading.
 He flagged that vague clemency language could lead to the release of violent felons, directly contradicting Biden’s narrative that only nonviolent drug offenders were affected.

-Bates, who was senior deputy press secretary, is the 11th former official to be interviewed and the ninth to do so voluntarily.
+Bates was the 11th former official to be interviewed and the ninth to do so voluntarily.
 In a June letter, Comer wrote that Bates had acted as “a first line of defense” for Biden and was one of the most prominent figures publicly dismissing concerns about the president’s health and cognitive function.

 “You were one of the most prominent public-facing defenders of former President Biden’s mental acuity,” Comer wrote.
 “The scope of your responsibilities — both official and otherwise — and personal interactions within the Oval Office cannot go without investigation.”